FjellOverflow/fjelloverflow.dev/src/content/blog/deniable-encryption.md

 ## Deniable encryption

-The challenge that [deniable encryption](https://en.wikipedia.org/wiki/Deniable_encryption) addresses is that while encryption may effectively safeguard sensitive data, relying on a key known only to the human keyholder, this individual represents a vulnerable point that can be compromised.
+The challenge that [deniable encryption](https://en.wikipedia.org/wiki/Deniable_encryption) addresses is that while encryption may effectively protect sensitive data, relying on a key known only to the human keyholder, this individual represents a vulnerable point that can be compromised.
 Simply put, an attacker that cannot break the encryption [may instead target the keyholder](https://xkcd.com/538/).
 However, with deniable encryption, where the keyholder can plausibly deny the existence of certain encrypted data or provide a decoy key of no value, the security chain is reinforced.

 To illustrate, consider a fictional, yet still imaginable, scenario involving a journalist criticizing an autocratic regime.
 In an effort to protect a whistleblower, the journalist encrypts a USB stick containing identifying information.
 If the regime discovers and confiscates the USB drive, they may suspect sensitive data and resort to threats of sanctions, imprisonment or even torture to coerce the journalist into revealing the encryption key.
 This is where deniable encryption could prove invaluable.